-Date of first publication/latest revision: September 2021
+Date of first publication/latest revision: September 2022

-Course Title Guided Weapon Systems

-Course code MSGWSFTR, PDGWSFTR, PCGWSFTR, MSGWSPTR, PDGWSPTR, PCGWSPTR SPGWSPTR

-Academic Year 2021/22

-Valid entry routes MSc, PgDip, PgCert

-Additional exit routes PgDip, PgCert

-Mode of delivery Full-time/Part time

-Location(s) 1 of Study Shrivenham

-School(s) Cranfield Defence & Security

-Theme Defence and Security

-Centre Centre for Defence Engineering

-Course Director Dr David Galvão Wall

-Awarding Body Cranfield University

-Is this an AP Contract course?
-2 Yes

-Is this course offered as a Cranfield Mastership? Νο

-Apprenticeship Standard the course is mapped to N/A

-Is the Degree apprenticeship integrated or non-integrated?
-N/A

-Is the Mastership offered as an open and/or closed course?
-N/A
+Guided Weapon Systems Course Title MSGWSFTR, PDGWSFTR, PCGWSFTR, Course code MSGWSPTR, PDGWSPTR, PCGWSPTR SPGWSPTR Academic Year 2022/23 Valid entry routes MSc, PgDip, PgCert Additional exit routes PgDip, PgCert Full-time/Part time Mode of delivery Location(s)1 of Study Shrivenham School(s) Cranfield Defence & Security Theme Defence and Security Centre Centre for Defence Engineering Dr David Galvão Wall Course Director Cranfield University Awarding Body Is this an AP Contract Yes course?2 Is this course offered as a No Cranfield Mastership?
+Apprenticeship Standard the N/A course is mapped to Is the Degree apprenticeship N/A integrated or non-integrated?
+Is the Mastership offered as an open and/or closed N/A course?
 Teaching Institution Cranfield University

-Admissions body Cranfield University